Multimodal Language and Graph Learning of Adsorption Configuration in Catalysis: Technology Use Disclosure

 \section{Technology Use Disclosure}

-ChatGPT aided in the preparation of the preprint version of this manuscript, specifically for grammar and typo corrections.
-All authors have read, corrected, and verified all information in this manuscript.
+ChatGPT was used to help prepare the preprint version of this manuscript, specifically for grammar and typo corrections.
+All information in this manuscript has been read, corrected, and verified by all authors.